 The coronavirus pandemic is having a negative impact on businesses.
 Several nonessential businesses were asked and ordered by the government to shut down to prevent the spread of the virus.
 This made it difficult for businesses to honor their obligations.

 In such a scenario, the execution of the hell or high water clause would depend on several factors.
 These factors could be the language of the contract in question, the conduct of the parties regarding the agreement, and the governing law.

 During such a pandemic, a well-crafted and firmly negotiated clause could prove immensely important for the supplier to avert or reduce their financial risk.
 For instance, such a contract proved to be a lifeline in the aviation industry.

 Such a clause is common in aircraft lease agreements.
 These agreements clearly say that the airline taking a plane on a lease must make the payments unconditionally.
-Thus, thoroughly drafted and firmly negotiated agreement already takes into account several situations, such as coronavirus pandemic.
+Thus, a thoroughly drafted and firmly negotiated agreement already considers several situations, such as the coronavirus pandemic.